spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

 * Secondary storage of 80 GB distributed across multiple HDDs.

 ### Network Requirements

-* Quick Start will operate on a single instance which requires connectivity through a proxy or non-proxy environment.
+* The instances should be reachable to the whitelisted domains either through Proxy or Without Proxy Network Connections.
 * This instance can be configured with static IP addresses or dynamically allocated IP addresses.

 <InfoBox>
  Make sure that your Datacenter CIDR IP address does not overlap Kubernetes PodCIDR range.
-Kubernetes PodCIDR range settings can be changed while installing Quick Start Version
+Kubernetes PodCIDR range settings can be changed while installing On-Prem Quick Start Applications
 </InfoBox>

 # Enterprise Mode